Have you been injured in an accident that wasn't your fault?

 Quittance's network of road traffic accident (RTA) personal injury lawyers have decades of experience in obtaining the highest compensation for people who have sustained an injury in a car accident in Coatbridge.

-Accidents involving cars, motorbikes and other vehicles in Coatbridge are reasonably common.
-Official statistics show a total of 653 accidents (575 slight accidents, 72 serious accidents and 6 fatal accidents) in 2013 in North Lanarkshire local authority district.
-By 2014 total accidents had decreased to 633.
+Accidents involving drivers, cyclists, pedestrians and other road users in Coatbridge are relatively common.
+Government data indicates there were 236 road accidents in North Lanarkshire in 2021; 180 slight accidents, 49 accidents and 7 fatalities.
 Accidents in the Coatbridge area in 2013 included car crashes on the A8 and A725 slip road and on the A725 and A89 roundabout.

 Can I claim for someone else?